KyberKoira/joel-minimal-neovim/README.md

 - neovim latest
 - lua-language-server
-- lazygit command line tool
+- lazygit command line tool (optional)
 - kitty
 - python-language-server (with all optionals)
+- stylua
+- something else?

 How to install